 Mission.
-Support Oregon and Washington Families who struggle on behalf of their Loved Ones for police accountability.
+Unite Oregon and Washington Families to struggle on behalf of their Loved Ones for police accountability.

 Who we are.
 Pacific Northwest Family Circle (PNWFC) is an all-volunteer community group that supports Oregon and Washington Families whose Loved Ones were killed or injured by police officers.

-The idea of connecting Families to struggle for justice started in early 2016 when Irene Kalonji met Shiloh Wilson-Phelps who lost her son, Bodhi Phelps, to police violence in Oregon, only 4 months after Irene.
+WMeet Our Co-Founders.
+The idea of connecting Families to struggle for justice started in early 2016 when two mothers met, Irene Kalonji and Shiloh Wilson-Phelps.
+They’d both lost their sons, Christopher Kalonji and Bodhi Phelps, to police violence in Oregon, only 4 months apart.

 Join Our Family